New Enterprise Associates

 Venture Round in 2018

-Cista System is a high-tech enterprise based in San Jose, California, focused on the independent design, development, packaging, testing, and marketing of integrated circuit chips.
-Founded in 2013, the company aims to leverage domestic industrial resources to create electronic information products that are developed entirely within China.
-Cista's integrated circuit chips find applications across various sectors, including communication, consumer electronics, medical equipment, automotive, industrial automation, precision agriculture, and scientific research.
-The company is dedicated to enhancing the role of integrated circuit enterprises within the Internet of Things industry chain, contributing to the growth and advancement of both national and local integrated circuit industries.
+Cista System is a high-tech enterprise based in San Jose, California, founded in 2013.
+The company specializes in the independent design, development, packaging, testing, and marketing of integrated circuit chips.
+Cista focuses on leveraging domestic industrial resources to create electronic information products that are developed entirely within China.
+Its products cater to a wide array of sectors, including communications, consumer electronics, medical equipment, automotive, industrial automation, precision agriculture, and scientific research, as well as applications in the Internet of Things (IoT).
+By emphasizing the role of integrated circuit enterprises in these industries, Cista aims to drive and accelerate the growth of both national and local integrated circuit industries.

 Teal Drones